tedneward/ProfBlog/content/blog/2016/revisiting-rotor.md

 type=post
-tags=csharp, fsharp, c++, clr, windows, macos, native, architecture status=published description=In which I talk about Rotor.
+tags=csharp, fsharp, c++, clr, windows, macos, native, architecture status=published description=In which I reminisce about being a tangential part of the Rotor project, a decade-and-a-half prior.
 ~~~~~~
-*tl;dr* As part of preparing for a workshop next week in Poland, I've been diving back into the CLR source code---which takes me back to my old friend, Rotor.
+**tl;dr** As part of preparing for a workshop next week in Poland, I've been diving back into the CLR source code---which takes me back to my old friend, Rotor.

 <!--more-->